-Modern America is a story of expanding frontiers, says the bestselling author.
-He tells us about five novels that shed light on the social history of his adopted homeland, from the late 19th century to the Great Depression
+Modern America is a story of expanding frontiers, says bestselling author Simon Winchester.
+He tells us about five novels that shed light on the social history of his adopted homeland, from the late 19th century to the Great Depression.

 You have travelled all over the world as a writer, explorer and journalist.
 How would you describe the key aspects of modern American social history to someone who doesn’t live in America?